Positivedelta/Xavier-CUDA-Mandelbrot-Viewer/README.md

-# Xavier-CUDA-Mandelbrot-Viewer
+# Xavier CUDA Mandelbrot Viewer
-## A CUDA based Mandelbrot GTK viewer for the NVIDIA Xavier written in C++17
+## A CUDA based Mandelbrot viewer for the NVIDIA Xavier written in C++17 and rendered using GTK

 #### Prerequisites
 ```